How To Make Homemade Pumpkin Spice Mix

 • Ginger – While ground ginger is milder than fresh, it is still incredibly pungent.
 It’s also a touch spicy and sweet.

-• Allspice – Allspice is often mistaken for a spice mix partly because of its name but also because of its complexity of flavours.
+• Ground allspice – Allspice is often mistaken for a spice mix partly because of its name but also because of its complexity of flavours.
 It has hints of things like cinnamon, star anise, fennel, nutmeg and cloves but in fact is derived from just one berry.
 Definitely a great one for the spice rack!

 • Nutmeg – Another warming, aromatic spice with a slightly nutty yet sweet flavour profile.
-My fondest memory of nutmeg is enjoying it in the rice puddings my Nanna used to make.

 How To Make This Homemade Pumpkin Spice